 Pupil Topic: Body parts (anatomy)

 Meaning The pupil is the black part of your eyes surrounded by the iris.
 It is a hole that light goes through to the back of our eye which lets you see.
 When there is a lot of light, the pupil gets smaller.
 When it is dark, the pupil gets bigger.
 Doctors and nurses might want to check your pupils to make sure they are working properly, because if they don't contract it can be a sign of a brain or nerve problem.

 Similar words -

 Purulent Topic: Skin (dermatology)

-Meaning Containing pu may have a str s.
-Can be yellow, green, or brown colour and rong smell.
+Meaning Containing put may have a str s.
+Can be yellow, green, or brown colour and ong smell.

 Similar words Pus

 Pyelonephritis Topic: Kidneys (renal)

 Meaning When a urinary tract infection (UTI) that has travelled up to the kidneys.
 This can make you very sick with a sore kidney and fevers.

 Similar words -

 Pyrexia Topic: Sickness

 Meaning When you have a high temperature

 Similar words Fever

 Radiation Topic: Medicine

 Meaning Radiation is a type of energy.
 There are different types of radiation.
 You can't see or feel some types of radiation.

 Similar words -

 Radiotherapy Topic: Brain and nerves (neurology)

 Meaning This is a type of treatment for cancer.
 Radiotherapy uses something called radiation which you cannot feel or see.
 It comes from a special machine.
 The radiation burns the cancer inside your body.

 Similar words -

 Radius Topic: Body parts (anatomy)

 Meaning The radius is the bone of the forearm on the thumb side.
 It works with the ulna, the other bone in the forearm, to allow the arm to turn at the wrist.

 Similar words Ulna

 Rash Topic: Skin (dermatology)

-Meaning skin.
-A rash ca A rash can also can be big or s change in colo skin or a small sometimes it i sickness, or so can mean a big A rash can be lumps or bumps on your n also be or a dark/red area on your skin. be be both lumps and dark/red skin.
-Lumps small, and skin can go dark/red, or have no bur.
-The rash can be over a big area on your area.
-Sometimes a rash is itchy as well, but so not.
-Sometimes a rash can be part of a big smetimes it is not.
-For example, a serious rash g, dangerous infection, or a rash could be against a bush and goes away by itself and medicine.
+Meaning Skin problem.
+A rash can be lumps or bumps on your skin.
+A rash can also be or a dark/red area on your skin.
+A rash can also be both lumps and dark/red skin.
+Lumps can be big or small, and skin can go dark/red, or have no change in colour.
+The rash can be over a big area on your skin or a small area.
+Sometimes a rash is itchy as well, but sometimes it is not.
+Sometimes a rash can be part of a big sickness, or sometimes it is not.
+For example, a serious rash can mean a big, dangerous infection, or a rash could be from brushing against a bush and goes away by itself and doesn't need medicine.

 Similar words -

 Rectum Topic: Body parts (anatomy)

 Meaning The last part of your guts that holds your poo until you go to the toilet.
 The rectum is between the colon and the bottom (anus).

 Similar words Bottom; bum

 Red blood cell Topic: Body parts (anatomy)

 Meaning Red blood cells are very small donut-shaped things in your blood.
 They make your blood red.
 They pick up oxygen in the lungs and carry it to all parts of the body.
 They also pick up carbon dioxide from all over the body and take it to your lungs to be breathed out.
 Bone marrow is always making new red blood cells to replace the old ones.

-Similar words Blood; erythrod cyte
+Similar words Blood; erythrocyte

 Reflux Topic: Sickness

 Meaning Reflux is when fluid flows the wrong way inside your body.
 It can happen when the acid from your stomach flows up your food pipe and causes burning and pain in your tummy and chest.
 Medicines can help with this.

 Similar words Spit up